-One of the first things people wonder when they begin thinking about composting is “what in the world can I put in there?”
+One of the first things people wonder when they begin thinking about composting is “what can I put in my compost bin?”
 Well let me be the first to tell you that leftover meatloaf from last week is definitely not a contender for the compost pile.
-To be honest, there are several different trains of thought when it comes to specifics, but in general, you want to have a good combination of “greens” and “browns.”
+To be honest, there are several different trains of thought when it comes to what breaks down in compost, but in general, you want to have a good combination of “greens” and “browns.”
 Say what?
-If that seems like Greek to you, then let me take a moment to break it down:
+If that seems like Greek to you, then let me take a moment to tell you what you can compost.

-Browns (Carbon-rich materials): A lot of these materials are well… brown.
-Think dried leaves, foliage trimmings, paper bags, cardboard, and newspaper.
+- shredded newspaper and paper.
 (Not the shiny sales papers, but just the black and white print)

 Why the combination?
 Just like I need a delicate balance of coffee and chocolate to function, you balance out your compost pile with this combination that keeps the pile doing its job and breaking down all of those kitchen goodies you’re putting in there.
 So if you want that “black gold” useable for your garden, then just make sure you’re putting in both greens and browns equally.